adampmoss/adampmoss.github.io/_posts/2016-10-16-half-marathon-to-marathon-in-5-weeks.markdown

 body_class: blog
 ---

 I decided to write this post because I wanted to describe how I went from being a seasoned half marathon runner to running a full marathon in the space of 5 weeks.
 Just for the record...
-I'm in no way offering this as "training advice" or anything like that as I'm not qualfied to do so, but my story may offer some insight into what to expect if you're as imaptient as me.
+I'm in no way offering this as "training advice" or anything like that as I'm not qualified to do so, but my story may offer some insight into what to expect if you're as impatient as me.

 A tiny bit of background...
 I've been running half marathons since 2012 and at the time of writing have ran 8 half marathon events across the UK with an average time around the 1:42 mark.
-I find them reltively easy and really enjoyable.
+I find them relatively easy and really enjoyable.

 I'm the kind of person who goes in and out of running phases.
 It's not something I do all-year round, but I'll do it for a few months at a time until I get a bit bored or complete a particular goal such as a race event.
 I guess you could call me a part-time distance runner.